gwpachlatko/anything-goes/_posts/2020-03-17-corona-apocalypse-postponed.md

 We are eventually forced to think for ourselves, because we realise that we are not living in cloud cuckoo land.
 Well, some still do, but this will change soon.

+### Corona Is Not the Ultimate Challenge

-Covid–19, affectionately called “Corona”, is not our ultimate challenge.
-Of course, it is quick, not visible to the naked eye, and far superior to us in numbers.
+Covid–19, affectionately called “Corona”, is not our ultimate challenge, though.
+Granted, it is quick, not visible to the naked eye, and far superior to us in numbers.
 But it is only a virus, after all (and quite obviously, it is not remotely as virulent as Ebola nor does it appear to kill as quickly as the Spanish Flu used to).
+Our ultimate challenge will be to overcome our established thinking patterns, especially the idea that the individual is above society.

 I hear people, even experts, say “it’s a situation we have never had before”.
 That’s true, except that it is crap (if you are inclined to pardon my French).
 Yes, some of us have never <em>personally</em> experienced a pandemic disease and most of were not even born when the worst pandemic flu ever recorded in human history took place.
 But to pretend that we have no strategy or tactics handy to get going, is to admit that we've spent the past hundred years in an intellectual vacuum.